 Known by the Indian names of uskool, pekane, or wejack, depending on the locale of the tribe, the fisher cat was revered as a good, brave, and usually as a hero.

-In this article, we discuss the fisher cat and how it normally attacks backyard chickens.
+This article discusses the fisher cat and how it usually attacks backyard chickens.
 We will then explain the best ways to prevent attacks.

 What is a Fisher Cat?